ECCC-ASTD-MRD/MIDAS-src/README.md

 ```bash
 maestro -n /${pathToTest}/UnitTest/run -d ${SEQ_DATE} -s submit -o -args 'UnitTest_stop_for_interactive_work=yes'
 ```
-instead of modifying one of the files mentionned in the previous section.
+instead of modifying one of the files mentioned in the previous section.

 ## Updating the results